azurecitadel/azurecitadel.github.io/prereqs/terminal.md

 One of the most unexpected announcements from Build 2019 was for the new Windows Terminal app.
 This will run as a separate project alongside the existing console host used by Command Prompt, PowerShell and WSL distros, although they will use some shared components.
 The whole project is open sourced and you can find it  on [GitHub](https://github.com/microsoft/terminal).
 If you want to know more about the new Terminal and how it differs from an architectural perspective then watch the excellent [Build session](https://mybuild.techcommunity.microsoft.com/sessions/77004) from Rich Turner and Michael Niksa.

+Here is the launch video, showing the direction for the project and some of the ideas they are looking to incorporate:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/8gw0rXPMMPE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Given the runaway success of Visual Studio Code, we are excited about this.
-And given the amount of work we do at the CLI then we naturally wanted to see how it compared to using the standard WSL Ubuntu terminal, or one of our other third party favourites, [Hyper](https://hyper.is/).
+And given the amount of work we do at the CLI then we naturally wanted to see how the current work in progress compares to using the standard WSL Ubuntu terminal, or one of our other third party favourites, such as [Hyper](https://hyper.is/) or [Terminus](https://eugeny.github.io/terminus/).

 Windows Terminal should be coming out later in the year and at that point it will be a nice simple download from the Microsoft Store.
 At that point I can delete this guide!